Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Neutron Star Ocean Oscillation Modes

-We solve equations \ref{eq:ODEs} using a four-stage Runge-Kutta scheme.
-We use a shooting method \citep{press1986numerical} to obtain the frequencies of each mode.
-Because tidal forces correspond to $l\geq2$ spherical harmonics, $l=0$ and $l=1$ modes will remain practically unaffected by tidal forces, so we do not solve for them.
-We solve for only $l=2$ modes as those are the modes most likely to be excited tidally.
-As noted previously, we assume the neutron star is unstratified so that it cannot sustain internal $g$-modes and $\Gamma_1=\Gamma=2$.
-As such, our ocean will only have $f$- and $p$-modes.
-For each ocean model, we find that the ocean can sustain one $l=2$ mode with a frequency below the orbital frequency at which two neutron stars merge ($\gtrsim10^3$ Hz) \citep{2019PhRvX...9a1001A}.
+Because tidal forces correspond to $l\geq2$ spherical harmonics, $l=0$ and $l=1$ modes remain practically unaffected by tidal forces, so we do not solve for them.
+We only solve for $l=2$ modes as those are the modes most likely to be excited tidally.
+As previously mentioned, we assume the neutron star is {barotropic} so that $\Gamma_1=\Gamma=2$. {As such, our ocean is unstratified and cannot sustain $g$-modes in the traditional sense (i.e. where the equation of state of the perturbed fluid differs from the background equation of state)}.

-Each of the mode frequencies we find is below 100 mHz.
-We note that stratified models can produce $g$-modes with frequencies of order $\sim1$ Hz \citep{1995ApJ...449..800B}.
-Table \ref{table:1} shows the densities at the ocean floor, the depths, and the mode frequencies of neutron star oceans with crusts primarily composed of these three elements at a temperature of $T=10^8$ K, as well as integrals computed later in the paper.
-The frequency of the mode increases with the density at which the ocean forms.
-Carbon oceans have the highest mode frequency at 85.4 mHz, while less dense iron oceans have a mode frequency of $59.7$ mHz.
-We note that the fully computed mode frequencies are each about an order of magnitude lower than the rough estimates obtained from equation \ref{eq:estimatesigma}.
+For each ocean model, we find that the ocean can sustain one $l=2$ mode with a frequency below the orbital frequency at which two neutron stars merge ($\gtrsim10^3$ Hz) \citep{2019PhRvX...9a1001A}. {As previously mentioned, the modes we find are not the surface $g$-modes found by \cite{1988ApJ...325..725M} and \cite{2021MNRAS.504.1273P}.
+Instead these modes are interface modes or $i$-modes associated with the crust-ocean interface {and ocean surface}.
+These modes resemble shallow ocean surface waves due to the fixed crust-ocean boundary {and free ocean surface} \citep{2005ApJ...619.1054P}.} We note that stratified models can produce $g$-modes with frequencies of order $\sim1$ Hz \citep{1995ApJ...449..800B}.
+Table \ref{table:1} shows the densities at the ocean floor, the depths, and the mode frequencies of the neutron star ocean models, as well as integrals computed later in the paper.

+The mode frequency increases with the square root of ocean depth {as predicted by equation \ref{eq:incomprressibleo}.} Carbon oceans have the highest mode frequency at {16.7 Hz}, while iron oceans have a mode frequency of {0.44 Hz}.
+We note that the fully computed mode frequencies are each a factor of 2 smaller than the rough estimates obtained from equation \ref{eq:estimatesigma}. {To determine the elastic crust $i$-mode frequencies, we scale our numerically computed frequencies by $\sqrt{\frac{\breve{\mu}}{p_0}}\sim 0.1$ \citep{2005ApJ...619.1054P}, and report these in table \ref{table:1} below the rigid crust mode frequencies.}

 Figure \ref{fig:Modes} plots the radial and tangential components of the Lagrangian displacement for the three ocean modes.
 Each mode exhibits similar structure.
 The radial component $U(r)$ for each ocean has no nodes and peaks near the middle of the ocean.
-The tangential component $V(r)$ varies little throughout the three oceans, but well exceeds the radial component throughout the ocean due to the strength of gravity in the ocean.
+The tangential component $V(r)$ varies little throughout the three oceans, but well exceeds the radial component throughout.